Security & Trust

 Is verification worth a little extra setup?

 Yes, especially in student and early-career hiring, where trust can influence whether candidates apply, respond, and continue the conversation.
+The setup time for legitimate employers is typically minimal (often just a few hours), and the payoff is significant: higher application volumes, better response rates, and a platform reputation that attracts quality on both sides.

 CTA